amiraliz93/Object-Detection-in-Custom-DATA/README.md

 # Object-Detection-in-Custom-DATA
-This is a Android based project to able visually impaired people to be more independent
+This is a Android based project to able visually impaired people to be more independent in crossing street by detecting the three main sign Traffic-light, crossing-sign and zebra line.
-- it uses TensorFlow lite
+- In this project TensorFlow lite model is used
-- you can get dataset from ImageData by using the get_data file
+- The dataset can download from ImageData by using the get_data file
-- you can reach entire data by visually_impaired and Model_maker files
-- the model_maker file contains another model created by TensorFlow model maker and utilised pre-train TensorFlow lite model
-- The main model and code for app can be found in ModelE1_Epoch1000_B8 file
+- Visually_impaired, Model_maker and ModelE1_Epoch1000_B8 files are the training model and for final app the trained model of ModelE1_Epoch1000_B8 was used
-- the inal app cane be douanload here
+- THE FINAL named Detection and can be find here